-icars Enucu December 51, Nine Months Ended September 30, 2005 2004 2003 2002 2001 2000 Ratio of earnings to fixed charges and preferred stock dividends(1) 1.7x(2) 1.5x(3) 2.0x 1.7x 1.8x 1.7x Ratio of earnings to fixed charges(1) 1.9x(2) 1.8x(3) 2.4x 2.1x 2.2x 2.1x
+2006 2005 2004 2003 2002 Ratio of earnings to fixed charges and preferred stock dividends(1) 1.6x 1.7x(2) 1.5x(3) 2.0x 1.7x Ratio of earnings to fixed charges(1) 1.8x 1.9x(2) 1.8x(3) 2.3x 2.0x

 - (1) For the purposes of calculating the ratio of earnings to fixed charges, "earnings" consist of income from continuing operations before adjustment for minority interest in consolidated subsidiaries, or income or loss from equity investees, income taxes and cumulative effect of change in accounting principle plus "fixed charges" and certain other adjustments.
 "Fixed charges" consist of interest incurred on all indebtedness (including amortization of original issue discount) and the implied interest component of our rent obligations in the periods presented. - (2) Includes the effect of STARs asset-backed notes redemption charge of \$44.3 million.
-Excluding this charge, the ratio of earnings to fixed charges and preferred stock dividends and the ratio of earnings to fixed charges would have been 1.8x and 2.1x respectively. - (3) Includes the effect of chief executive officer, chief financial officer and ACRE Partners compensation charges of \$106.9 million, 8.75% Senior Notes due 2008 redemption charge of \$11.5 million and, for the ratio of earnings to fixed charges and preferred dividends, preferred stock redemption charge of \$9.0 million.
+Excluding this charge, the ratio of earnings to fixed charges and preferred stock dividends and the ratio of earnings to fixed charges would have been 1.8x and 2.0x respectively. - (3) Includes the effect of chief executive officer, chief financial officer and ACRE Partners compensation charges of \$106.9 million, 8.75% Senior Notes due 2008 redemption charge of \$11.5 million and, for the ratio of earnings to fixed charges and preferred dividends, preferred stock redemption charge of \$9.0 million.
 Excluding these charges, the ratio of earnings to fixed charges and preferred stock dividends and the ratio of earnings to fixed charges would have been 2.0x and 2.3x, respectively.

-The net proceeds from the sale of the Notes, after deducting underwriting discounts and commissions and fees and expenses related to the offering, are expected to be approximately \$471.7 million, assuming we issue \$475 million of Notes.
-We intend to use the net proceeds to repay outstanding indebtedness under our unsecured revolving credit facility.
-All of this indebtedness was incurred during the past year for investment and working capital purposes.
-At September 30, 2005, the weighted average interest rate of the borrowings we intend to repay was 4.74%, and the weighted average maturity was 2.6 years.
-We use our unsecured revolving credit facility to fund our business on an ongoing basis and we intend continue to do so in the future.
+The net proceeds from the sale of the Notes, after deducting underwriting discounts and commissions and fees and expenses related to the offering, are expected to be approximately \$1.04 billion.
+We intend to use a portion of the net proceeds to repay outstanding U.S. dollar indebtedness under our unsecured revolving credit facility, including amounts borrowed since December 31, 2006, and a portion for working capital.
+All of the indebtedness that will be repaid was incurred during the past year for investment and working capital purposes.
+At December 31, 2006, the weighted average interest rate of the borrowings we intend to repay was 5.85%, and the maturity was 4.5 years.
+We use our unsecured revolving credit facility to fund our business on an ongoing basis and we intend to continue to do so in the future.
 Amounts being repaid under our unsecured revolving credit facility will be available for future borrowings.
 Affiliates of some of the underwriters of this offering are lenders under our unsecured line of credit and will, therefore, receive a portion of the net proceeds from the sale of the Notes.
 For more information, please see the "Underwriting" section of this prospectus supplement.